-Fitzwilliam Darcy dropped his pen onto the blotter and pushed himself away from the desk, leaning back in the worn leather chair that had borne his father and his grandfather’s weight before him.
+Fitzwilliam Darcy dropped his pen onto the blotter and pushed himself away from the desk, leaning back in the worn leather chair that had borne his father’s and his grandfather’s weight before him.

 The seasons had altered.
 Spring had tumbled full-blown into summer with a rapacious enthusiasm, and London was stifled by its unexpected intensity.
-The open French windows, which gave upon a charming walled garden, encouraged nothing but warm air into the room; not a breath of breeze stirred Darcy’s hair nor brushed against his cheek, and he stirred restlessly, tugging at the restraint of his neck cloth.
-Then, with a frustrated sigh, he sat up, his gaze drifting about his study in a futile quest for distraction.
+The open French windows, which overlooked a charming walled garden, encouraged nothing but warm air into the room.
+Not a breath of breeze stirred Darcy’s hair nor brushed against his cheek, and he tugged at the restraint of his neck cloth.
+Then, with a frustrated sigh, he sat up.

 Even now, with the time lengthening between his visit to Kent and the change of scene to one with no possible association with…her, he could not rid his mind of Elizabeth Bennet.
 No matter where he was or what he was doing, she would intrude.

-These past weeks had proved little other than removing to Town solved naught.
+These past weeks had proved little other than removing to Town solved nothing.
 Knowing the Bennets had family in a distant part of London was sufficient to persuade him he might catch sight of her at any given moment.
 A head of chestnut curls, a glimpse of a light and pleasing figure, a lady’s laugh of genuine pleasure – all these things conspired against him, tugged at his senses, intensified the heavy weight he now bore in his chest.
-He seemed unable, despite her blatant aversion to him, to quench the desire to lay eyes upon her once more.
+He seemed unable, despite her blatant aversion, to quench his desire to lay eyes upon her.

-But no longer!
 Getting to his feet, Darcy walked over to the hearth and stared at the landscape gracing the wall above the mantel.
-Pemberley had called to him, but he knew heading northwards would not answer for his purpose.
+Pemberley had called to him, but he knew heading northwards would not answer for his needs.

-Thus, he had awoken but three days ago, after yet another night of fitful sleep, with a renewed determination to shed all memory of Elizabeth Bennet and her summary rejection of his hand.
-He would venture abroad – leave behind the verdure of an early summer in full bloom, a season all too reminiscent of Elizabeth’s vivacity, and seek distraction elsewhere, in places where he could not possibly expect their paths to cross and there would be no reminder of her at every turn.
+No; he had awoken after yet another night of fitful sleep with a renewed determination to shed all memory of Elizabeth Bennet and her summary rejection of his hand.
+He would venture abroad – leave behind the verdure of an early summer in full bloom, a season all too reminiscent of Elizabeth’s vivacity, and seek distraction elsewhere, in places where he could not possibly expect their paths to cross.

-A smile graced Darcy’s countenance for a moment.
-His sister had made no secret of her delight over accompanying him, a fine balm for his lowness of spirit.
+A smile graced Darcy’s countenance.
+His sister had made no secret of her delight in the scheme, a fine balm for his lowness of spirit.
 They had been much apart of late, with his spending part of the previous winter in Hertfordshire – he caught himself quickly as his thoughts rushed with no consideration for his heart back to that time – and then he had travelled to Kent in the spring…

-“Thank you, Pagett.”
-Picking it up and noting the mark of the shipping line with which he had secured their berths, Darcy dropped it onto his desk; he would study the documentation later.
+‘Thank you, Pagett.’
+Picking it up and noting the mark of the shipping line with which he had made his enquiries earlier, Darcy dropped it onto the desk; he would study the documentation later.

-With a further inclination of his head, Pagett began his deferential removal from the room and Darcy sighed.
+Pagett began his deferential removal from the room, and Darcy sighed.
 Despite endless requests, the man would not relax his formal tendencies and persisted in backing out of the room as if Darcy were royalty and not allowed to observe the man’s back.

 The door closed, and he threw himself back into the chair, retrieving his abandoned pen and selecting a piece of parchment.
-He felt a renewed sense of purpose invade his being.
+He felt a renewed sense of purpose.
 It was good to be doing something, making plans, taking positive steps towards putting the past behind him.
-As he anticipated an absence of several months’ duration, he needed to put some of his affairs in order and, with a quick glance at the clock, he dipped his pen into the nearby ink well and began to write.
+As he anticipated an absence of several months’ duration, he needed to put his affairs in order and, with a quick glance at the clock, Darcy dipped his pen into the well and began to write.